sumenlin/lan/README.md

 Step 3: training the learning model [more updates will come after publish]

-Running the model file "main" in the folder "learning"
+Running the model file "main_parameter" in the folder "learning"

 ## Notion